roioteromorales/java_algorithms/README.md

 Every method can work with Objects that extend Number.
 You can test by running *ArrayTester.java*.

+**ThreadedSearch.java** splits linear search into multiple threads for a faster runtime.

 ## Cryptography

 **Caesar.java** is an implementation of [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 It can encrypt/decrypt a string by passing